 Your Icosa profile maps twenty centers across four capacities and five domains.
 Coherence distills that entire landscape into a single number — the most important number in your profile.
-This page explains what that number measures, how it is computed, and why it matters more than any individual score.
+This page explains what that number measures, how it is computed, and why it matters more than any individual center value.

 Coherence measures how well your twenty centers work together as an integrated system, not how any individual center performs in isolation.
 Two profiles with identical average center health can land in completely different coherence bands, because coherence captures something averages miss: structural integration.